SymbolNotFound/.github/CONTRIBUTING.md

 # Contributing guidelines for repositories in the Symbol Not Found organization

+##  Branching Workflow

+The repositories follow a lightweight workflow with few mainline branches plus many short-term branches for features and patches.
+The workflow follows the same outline as documented in [GitHub flow].

+Each repository has a `main` branch which remains stable.
+That is, it should always be possible to deploy to production from the `main` branch of each repo.
+Continuous Integration on the `dev` branch and merge actions on the `main` branch will keep some errors in check.
+Builds are not continuously deployed to production but can be deployed to integration from a dev branch.
+Deploying with DEBUG mode and symbols can only be done by an individual, but only automation-built artifacts should be allowed to be deployed to production.

+For each feature, bugfix or version update:

+ * create a dedicated branch (fork from `main` or `dev`)
+ * make changes on your branch (only include what is needed, add tests, split commits)
+ * create a pull request (follow the repository's template for PRs if one exists)
+ * address review comments (may involve multiple commit round-trips)
+   * respect each other, see [CODE_OF_CONDUCT.md]
+ * merge your pull request after meeting all branch protections
+   * address merge conflicts if another PR was merged since HEAD (and retain history)
+ * delete the feature/fix branch after merging

+**One critical rule:** Do _NOT_ git rebase on commits that have already been pushed or shared on github (or any remote repository).
+Rebase is only for cleaning up a local commit history before merging it into a shared team branch.
+This will save a lot of headache.

+For a great video about git version control concepts, see [Git for Professionals] Tutorial.
+It is a good refresher, and a good presentation of intermediate concepts like rebase vs merge.

+Also note that GitHub rebase is not the same as git rebase.

 ## Steps for creating good issues and/or pull requests

 Any Pull Request of significant size or functionality should include a reference